-Only a short one this week, but one of the toughest climb.
-And we reward ourselves with a pint at the end!
+Only a short one, but one of the toughest climbs.
+And you can reward ourselves with a pint at the end!

-Gather at the pretty village of Amberley and prepare for one of the toughest climbs on the South Downs Way.
+Starting at the Whiteways Café, trace back along footpath and re-join the South Downs Way before descending to the pretty village of Amberley.
+Prepare for one of the toughest climbs on the South Downs Way.
 A long slog, one and a half miles uphill, from near sea level to over 200 metres at Amberley Mount and then on to Rackham Hill.